Golden Boy (American TV series)

-Golden Boy is an American crime drama television series created by Nicholas Wootton, which is produced by Berlanti Productions, Nicholas Wootton Productions, and Warner Bros.
+Golden Boy is an American crime drama television series created by Nicholas Wootton and produced by Berlanti Productions, Nicholas Wootton Productions, and Warner Bros.
 Television.
 CBS placed a series order on May 13, 2012.
 The series was originally broadcast on CBS from February 26 to May 14, 2013, airing Tuesdays at 10:00 pm ET.

 On May 10, 2013, CBS canceled the series after one season.

 Premise

-The series follows the meteoric rise — from age 27 to 34 — of Walter Clark, an ambitious cop who becomes the youngest Police Commissioner in New York City history.
+The series follows the meteoric rise—from age 27 to 34—of Walter Clark, an ambitious cop who becomes the youngest Police Commissioner in New York City history.